Intune Policy Assignment Classification Easy Secrets of using Graph API with PowerShell

 Additional considerations when working with client App

-For applications, there is some extra parameter to be considered.
+For applications, there are some extra parameters to be considered.

 $intent=$assignment.intent